simonryoungsb/FlorenceFoodDrink/edible-gifts-florence.md

 title: Edible Gifts From Florence
 ---

-Florence is a great city for edible souvenirs, if you buy the right things and pack them properly.
+After years of watching people panic-buy souvenirs on their last afternoon, I built a simple rule for **edible gifts from Florence**: buy what travels well, buy it at the right moment, and pack it like it matters.
+This is the 2026 version — quick, practical, and designed to keep your suitcase (and your gifts) intact.

 [Buy the book on Amazon](https://www.amazon.com/dp/B0GF8R2K7R) • [The 101 Index](/FlorenceFoodDrink/101/)